-Christmas is just a few days away and that means the time has come to begin spreading holiday cheers to family and friends.
+Christmas is just a few weeks away and that means the time has come to begin spreading holiday cheer to family and friends.
 Although decorating is a fun family activity, do not forget to put in place safety measures when setting up your Christmas ornaments especially your Christmas lights.
 These decorative lights use electricity and since you will use a lot of them, you might encounter some electrical problems.
 In worse cases, it can lead to house fires.
 To help you avoid disasters, provided below are some electrical safety tips worth remembering.

 - Be sure to use tested and approved Christmas lights.

 - It is better to use smaller Christmas lights instead of those with bigger bulbs.

 - Make sure that you are using outdoor Christmas lights for decorating your home’s exterior.
 If you are uncertain, don’t hesitate to call an electrical contractor Myrtle Beach.

 - Don’t forget to plug all your outdoor electrical Christmas decorations into a GFCI.

 - Do not use nails or tacks to secure your Christmas lights.
 Use light clips or hooks for this purpose.

 - Turn off your Christmas lights before you go to sleep or leave home.

 - Christmas lights should not be placed on a metal tree because it can cause short circuits, electrical shock, and even fire.